 - Fill the system with water until it is completely full.

-- Make sure the proper water treatment procedure is followed - THIS IS CRUCIAL!
-Visit OutdoorBoiler.com for any needed Liquid Armor water treatment and make sure to send in a water sample.
+- Make sure the proper wood boiler water treatment procedure is followed - THIS IS CRUCIAL!
+Visit OutdoorBoiler.com for any needed Liquid Armor Outdoor Boiler Water Treatment and make sure to send in a water sample.

-- Unscrew the light bulb on the front of the outdoor boiler to save electricity.
+- Unscrew the light bulb on the front of the outdoor wood stove to save electricity.
 (Or for GX model furnaces, leave light switch off.)

 - Flush and clean the filter.